About the Purchasing Office

 Procurement of Goods and Services

 The Purchasing Department is responsible for the procurement of goods and services for all campuses/centers of Northwest Florida State College.
-Goods and services maybe procured through quotes (verbal or written), Invitation to Bid, Request for Quotations/Proposals.
-The Purchasing Department generally handles in excess of 100 departmental requisitions, from six campus/centers weekly.
-Purchases are only made with a valid signed purchase order.
+Goods and services maybe procured through written quotes, Invitation to Bid, Invitation to Negotiate, Request for Quotations, Request for Qualifications and Request for Proposals.
+The Purchasing Department generally handles in excess of 100 departmental requisitions from six campus/centers weekly.

-All purchasing is handled through the Office of the Coordinator of Purchasing, Northwest Florida State College, 100 College Boulevard, Niceville, FL 32578.
+All procurement is handled through the Office of the Director of Purchasing, Northwest Florida State College, 100 College Boulevard, Niceville, FL 32578.
 The business hours of the Purchasing Department are 8:00 a.m. to 4:30 p.m., Monday through Friday.
-You or your representative should stop by the Purchasing Department prior to talking with other College personnel regardless of the product.
-We welcome you to visit our office since we need to know about your product or service, and also to direct you to the proper College department.
+The College may have adjusted hours during the summer term and holidays.
+The Purchasing Office is located on the 2nd floor in Building 310 on the Niceville Campus.

 Notice of Fraudulent Purchase Order Attempts